That's a famous saying and it was repeated by Tiger Woods.

 He's been that bad.

-Tiger played well, he didn't win, but played well.
+Tiger played well, he didn't win, but he played well.
 He could have played poorly.
 But didn't.
 Let's look at that 'he didn't win' thing.
 Did you actually think he would?
 He had not played for like, forever, and not played well for even longer.
 See, he set the bar so high when he was TIGER that coming in first, even when he hadn't played at all, is what people have come to expect from him.
 So when he finished 17th, there was a lot of pooh-poohing going on.
 "He's through, he's washed up, he's old," blah, blah, blah.

 I beg to differ.